davidahmed/wiper/README.md

 # Key Features
 * Stupidly [easy to use](#usage).
-* Currently works for Google search engine results.
-Other search engines support is comming soon.
+* Currently works for Google search engine results only.
-* Currently only supports Firefox browser.
-Other browser support is also comming soon.
+* Currently supports Firefox browser only.

 # Wiper 0.9 (beta- latest)